Lamb Kofta with Yogurt Sauce

 Now, let’ talk about it…

-I was introduced as a teenager to Egyptian food.
-My father knew a gentleman who was from Cairo and many times when I was visiting my dad – yes, my parents are divorced -, this man was making a dish from his country.
-There was so much taste in his food, flavors I never thought could go so well together – oh, and some spiciness but not too much that I couldn’t handle it without drinking a liter of milk 🥛 and eating half a loaf of bread (I didn’t really eat spicy food back then).
+I was introduced to Egyptian food as a teenager.
+My father knew a gentleman who was from Cairo, and many times when I was visiting my dad – my parents got divorced -, this man was making a dish from his country.
+There was so much taste in his food, flavors I never thought could go so well together – oh, and some spiciness, but not so much that I couldn’t handle it without drinking a liter of milk 🥛 and eating half a loaf of bread (I didn’t really eat spicy food back then).

-A few years later, my culinary friend Mario and I found a few Middle-Eastern restaurants in Montréal.
-After I moved to southern Ontario, I started travelling a lot and one of my favorite spots to go for a few days was New York City 🗽.
+A few years later, my culinary friend Mario and I found several Middle Eastern restaurants in Montréal.
+After I moved to southern Ontario, I started traveling a lot, and one of my favorite spots to visit for a few days was New York City 🗽.

-While visiting the Big Apple, I discovered a restaurant in the heart of Greenwich Village where they were making awesome food 🤩 from the Middle East.
-It’s Mamoun’s Falafel and after many years, it’s still around.
-This is where my passion to cook this incredible cuisine all started.
+While visiting the Big Apple, I discovered a restaurant in the heart of Greenwich Village where they were making amazing food 🤩 from the Middle East.
+It’s Mamoun’s Falafel, and after many years, it’s still around.
+This is where my passion for cooking this incredible cuisine all started.

 Many of you know that Egypt and Jordan are on my bucket list.
 Since childhood, I always wanted to go to Egypt.
-I have tons of books 📚 on that incredible country and its fascinating ancient history.
-Because of it, I wanted to become an archaeologist when I got older or a journalist.
-At least I did one of the two.
+I have tons of books 📚 on that country and its fascinating ancient history.
+Because of this, I wanted to become an archaeologist when I got older or a journalist.
+At least I achieved one of the two.

-When I discovered this little gem in New York (Mamoun’s Falafel), I met a couple from Amman and the way they described their country gave me another reason to want to go to visit that part of the globe 🌍.
+When I discovered this little gem in New York (Mamoun’s Falafel), I met a couple from Amman, and the way they described their country gave me another reason to want to visit that part of the globe 🌍.
 That is when I added Jordan to my bucket list.
-Petra, Aqaba, the Dead Sea as well as Wadi Rum are some Jordanian places that are as intriguing as Egypt.
+Petra, Aqaba, the Dead Sea, and Wadi Rum are some Jordanian places that are as intriguing as Egypt.

-One of their dishes that was easy for me to make 👩🍳 besides hummus, falafel and baba ganouj was Lamb Kofta also spelled Kafta or Köfte or Keftés.
+One of their dishes that was easy for me to make 👩🍳 besides hummus, falafel, and baba ganouj was Lamb Kofta, also spelled Kafta, Köfte, or Keftés.
 As I mentioned earlier, it all depends on where it’s from.
 The way I prepare my Lamb Kofta is more a Jordanian style as compared to other countries.

-Some of you might not be big lamb 🐏 fans but this recipe may surprise you!
-The combination of ingredients along with mint, parsley and other spices gives these meatballs a totally new twist of flavors!
-David, my husband, is not a lamb type of guy and he loves this dish.
+Some of you might not be big lamb 🐏 fans, but this recipe may surprise you!
+The combination of ingredients, along with mint, parsley, and other spices gives these meatballs a totally new twist of flavors!
+David, my husband, is not a lamb kind of guy, and he loves this dish.

 Now that grilling season is here, this is a delicious dish to add to your BBQ recipe folder.
 At your next backyard party, amaze everyone with these scrumptious Middle Eastern meatballs!